Schumer warns of a shutdown if Republicans don’t accept Democrats’ health care demands

 Schumer said Democrats also want Republicans to commit that the White House won’t take back money they have negotiated and Congress has approved after Republicans pushed through a $9 billion cut requested by the White House in July and Trump blocked the additional foreign aid money in August.
 “How do you pass an appropriations bill and let them undo it down the road?”
 Schumer said.

+Congress is facing the funding deadline Sept.
+30 because Republicans and Democrats are still working out their differences on several annual budget bills.
+Intractable partisan differences on an increasing number of issues have stalled those individual bills in recent years, forcing lawmakers to pass one large omnibus package at the end of the year or simply vote to continue current spending.

+A shutdown means federal agencies will stop all actions deemed non-essential, and millions of federal employees, including members of the military, won’t receive paychecks.
+The most recent shutdown — and the longest ever — was during Trump's first term in 2018 and into 2019, when he demanded money for his U.S.-Mexico border wall.
+It lasted 35 days.

 Schumer’s move to support the spending legislation in March put him in the rare position of bucking his party’s base.
-He said then that of two bad options, a partial government shutdown was worse because it would give Trump even more control to shut down agencies and there would be “no off-ramp” to get out of it.
+He said then that of two bad options, a partial government shutdown was worse because it would give Trump even more control to lay off workers and there would be “no off-ramp” to get out of it.
 “I think people realize it’s a tough choice,” he said.

 He faced massive backlash from within the party after the vote, with some activists calling on him to resign.
 Jeffries temporarily distanced himself from his New York colleague, saying in a statement immediately after Schumer’s vote that House Democrats “will not be complicit.”
-The majority of Senate Democrats also voted against the plan.
+The majority of Senate Democrats also voted against the GOP spending legislation.

 This time, though, Schumer is in lockstep with Jeffries and in messaging within his caucus.
 In Democrats’ closed-door lunch Wednesday, he shared polling that he said suggested most Americans would blame Trump, not Democrats, for a shutdown.